-JOSHUA BELL is among the most celebrated violinists of his era, renowned for his passion, restless curiosity, and multi-faceted musical interests.
-His scope is almost unparalleled, equally at home as a soloist, chamber musician, recording artist, and orchestra leader.
+JOSHUA BELL is among the most celebrated violinists of his era, renowned for his passion, restless curiosity and multi-faceted musical interests.
+His scope is almost unparalleled, equally at home as a soloist, chamber music, recording artist and orchestra leader.
 Bell was named the Music Director of the Academy of St Martin in the Fields in 2011, becoming the first person to hold this post since Sir Neville Marriner formed the orchestra in 1958.

-Recent releases include Bell’s holiday CD, Musical Gifts From Joshua Bell and Friends, featuring collaborations with Chris Botti, Chick Corea, Gloria Estefan, Renée Fleming, Plácido Domingo, Alison Krauss, and others.
-Other releases include French Impressions with pianist Jeremy Denk, featuring sonatas by Saint-Saëns, Ravel, and Franck; At Home With Friends; Vivaldi's The Four Seasons with the Academy of St Martin in the Fields; and The Tchaikovsky Concerto with the Berlin Philharmonic; as well as The Red Violin Concerto; The Essential Joshua Bell; Voice of the Violin; and Romance of the Violin, which Billboard named the 2004 Classical CD of the Year (and Bell its Classical Artist of the Year).
-Bell received critical acclaim for his concerto recordings of Sibelius and Goldmark, Beethoven and Mendelssohn, and the Grammy-winning Nicholas Maw concerto.
+Recent releases include BACH-- recorded with the Academy of St Martin in the Fields, and Beethoven’s 4th and 7th Symphonies also recorded with the Academy.
+Bell’s holiday CD, Musical Gifts from Joshua Bell and Friends, featuring collaborations with Chris Botti, Chick Corea, Gloria Estefan, Renée Fleming, Plácido Domingo, Alison Krauss and others.
+Other releases include French Impressions with pianist Jeremy Denk, featuring sonatas by Saint-Saëns, Ravel and Franck, At Home With Friends, Vivaldi's The Four Seasons with the Academy of St Martin in the Fields, The Tchaikovsky Concerto with the Berlin Philharmonic, as well as The Red Violin Concerto, The Essential Joshua Bell, Voice of the Violin, and Romance of the Violin which Billboard named the 2004 Classical CD of the Year, and Bell the Classical Artist of the Year.
+Bell received critical acclaim for his concerto recordings of Sibelius and Goldmark, Beethoven and Mendelssohn, and the Grammy Award winning Nicholas Maw concerto.
 His Grammy-nominated Gershwin Fantasy premiered a new work for violin and orchestra based on themes from Porgy and Bess.
 Its success led to a Grammy-nominated Bernstein recording that included the premiere of the West Side Story Suite as well as the composer's Serenade.
 Bell appeared on the Grammy-nominated crossover recording Short Trip Home with composer and double bass virtuoso Edgar Meyer, as well as a recording with Meyer of the Bottesini Gran Duo Concertante.
-Bell also collaborated with Wynton Marsalis on the Grammy-winning spoken word children's album Listen to the Storyteller and Béla Fleck’s Grammy-winning recording Perpetual Motion.
-Highlights of the Sony Classical film soundtracks on which Bell has performed include The Red Violin (which won the Oscar for Best Original Score), the Classical Brit-nominated Ladies in Lavender, and the films Iris and Defiance.
+Bell also collaborated with Wynton Marsalis on the Grammy-winning spoken word children's album Listen to the Storyteller and Béla Fleck’s Grammy Award winning recording, Perpetual Motion.
+Highlights of the Sony Classical film soundtracks on which Bell has performed include The Red Violin which won the Oscar for Best Original Score, the Classical Brit-nominated Ladies in Lavender, and the films, Iris and Defiance.

 Perhaps the event that helped most to transform his reputation from “musician’s musician" to household name was his incognito performance in a Washington, DC subway station in 2007.
-Ever adventurous, Bell had agreed to participate in the Washington Post story by Gene Weingarten that thoughtfully examined art and context.
+Ever adventurous, Bell had agreed to participate in the Washington Post story by Gene Weingarten which thoughtfully examined art and context.
 The story earned Weingarten a Pulitzer Prize and sparked an international firestorm of discussion.
-The conversation continues to this day, thanks in part to the September 2013 publication of the illustrated children’s book, The Man With the Violin by Kathy Stinson, illustrated by Dusˇan Petricˇic´ (Annick Press).
+The conversation continues to this day, thanks in part to the September, 2013 publication of the illustrated children’s book, The Man with the Violin by Kathy Stinson illustrated by Dušan Petričić from Annick Press.

-Bell has been embraced by a wide television audience, with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street.
-In 2012 Bell starred in his sixth Live From Lincoln Center broadcast, titled One Singular Sensation: Celebrating Marvin Hamlisch.
+Bell has been embraced by a wide television audience with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street.
+In 2012 Bell starred in his sixth Live From Lincoln Center Presents broadcast titled: One Singular Sensation: Celebrating Marvin Hamlisch.
 Other PBS shows include Joshua Bell with Friends @ The Penthouse, Great Performances – Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of the U.S. Capitol, and A&E’s Biography.
-He has twice performed on the Grammy Awards telecast, performing music from Short Trip Home and from West Side Story Suite.
-He was one of the first classical artists to have a music video on VH1 and he was the subject of a BBC Omnibus documentary.
-Bell has appeared in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine’s 50 Most Beautiful People, USA Today, The Wall Street Journal, GQ, Vogue, and Reader’s Digest, among many.
+He has twice performed on the Grammy Awards telecast, performing music from Short Trip Home and West Side Story Suite.
+He was one of the first classical artists to have a music video on VH1 and he was the subject of a BBC Omnibus documentary and Joshua Bell A YoungArts Masterclass recently aired on HBO.
+Bell has appeared in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine’s 50 Most Beautiful People, USA Today, The Wall Street Journal, GQ, Vogue and Reader’s Digest among many.

-Bell has received many accolades: In 2013 he was honored by the New York Chapter of The Recording Academy; in 2012 by the National YoungArts Foundation, in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
+Bell has received many accolades: He received the Dushkin Award in 2016 from the Chicago Music Institute.
+In 2013 he was honored by the New York Chapter of The Recording Academy; in 2012 by the National YoungArts Foundation, in 2011 he received the Paul Newman Award from Arts Horizons and the Huberman Award from Moment Magazine.
 Bell was named “Instrumentalist of the Year, 2010” by Musical America and received the Humanitarian Award from Seton Hall University.
 In 2009 he was honored by Education Through Music and received the Academy of Achievement Award in 2008.
 He was awarded the Avery Fisher Prize in 2007 and was inducted into the Hollywood Bowl Hall of Fame in 2005.